botmasterai/botmaster/Readme.md

 2. Setting up the app
    *  Navigate to the somewhat hard to find Twitter developer app dashboard at: https://apps.twitter.com/
    * Click Create New App.
 Enter your details (callback URL is not required if you are starting from scratch here).
-Website can take in a placeholder like (http://www.example.com)
+'Website' can take in a placeholder like (http://www.example.com)
-   * Now navigate straight (do this before going to the 'Keys and Access Tokens' page).
+   * Now navigate straight to the 'Permissions' tab(do this before going to the 'Keys and Access Tokens' tab).
 Select 'Read, Write and Access direct messages' and then click 'Update Setting'
-   * Navigate to the 'Read, Write and Access direct messages'.
+   * Navigate to the 'Keys and Access Tokens' tab.
 You'll find your consumerKey and consumerSecret right here
    * Scroll down and click on 'Create my access token'.
 You now have your accessToken  and your accessTokenSecret

 !
 Makes sure not to create your access token before havng reset your permissions.
 If you do that, you will need to change your permissions then regenerate your access token.

-That should about do.
-Because twitter DM is not completely separate from the rest of Twitter, it behaves quite differently than the other platforms on many aspects.
+That should about do it.
+Because twitter DM is not completely separate from the rest of Twitter, it behaves quite differently from the other platforms on many aspects.
 All the points will be mentioned in the rest of this doc.

 ## Working with Botmaster

 Now that you have your settings, you can go ahead and create a botmaster object.
 This essentially 'starts' botmaster.
-Doing so will look a little something like this:
+Briefly rehearsing what was mentioned in the 'Getting set up' section, doing so will look a little something like this:

 ```js
 const botsSettings = [{ messenger: messengerSettings },